wearepal/UniversalGP/README.md

 * `--train_steps`: the number of training steps (default: 500)
-* `--plot`: if the result is supposed to be plotted after training, specify a plotting function here or give `None` for no plotting
+* `--plot`: if the result is supposed to be plotted after training, specify a plotting function here or leave empty for no plotting
 * `--tf_mode`: either "eager" to use Tensorflow in Eager Execution mode or "graph" to use Tensorflow in the normal mode based on computational graphs